Box Office Poison (magazine article): Content

-There is no doubt but that stars draw business and when they do they are worth every cent they get.
-When they do not it is unfair to the industry at large and especially the exhibitor for a studio to continue paying them top salaries and putting them in top bracket pictures.
-From recent producer statements, it would seem they are just about getting around to that idea.
-The success of the Jones Family pictures, the Mr. Motos and the Charlie Chans, as well as the Judge Hardy pictures and others is a straw in the wind.
-Producers are now, or soon will be, concentrating on the making of good pictures, not merely surrounding a $5,000-a-week star with any sort of vehicle.

-Sound judgment and good business sense are valuable assets in an industry that is far from being an art.

-— Independent Theatre Owners Association

 Response

 Articles appeared in many US newspapers chronicling the uproar in Hollywood after the association published the ad.
 Time magazine later that May published responses from some of the stars:

 Louella Parsons included a mention of the Brandt ad in her 1938 New Year's Eve summation of the year in entertainment.
 When Hepburn's The Philadelphia Story opened at Radio City Music Hall to large crowds in December 1940, Brandt sent a telegram to Katharine Hepburn that stated "Come on back, Katie.
 All is forgiven."

 Legacy

 The term "box office poison" continues in use in magazine articles and opinion pieces.
 Over the years, several more "Box Office Poison" lists have been submitted in newspapers, in magazines, or more recently, online.
 In 1949, Mary Armitage's Film Close-Ups newspaper labeled many stars as "poison" at the box office, among them Sylvia Sidney, James Cagney, Henry Fonda, Ingrid Bergman, Jennifer Jones, John Hodiak, and two actresses that in 1938 were said to have "deserved" their salaries, Bette Davis and Shirley Temple.
 A BBC article about Hepburn and The Philadelphia Story, written in 2021, still refers to her being labeled in 1938 by Brandt as "box office poison".
 Brandt's 1972 obituary in The New York Times did not mention his involvement in the creation of the term.